salah-almalawi/its-frontend/README.md

 - `npm run build` – create a production build
 - `npm run start` – run the production build
 - `npm run lint` – run ESLint
+- `npm run format` – format the codebase with Prettier

 There are currently no automated tests configured.

+## Formatting

+Code formatting is enforced with [Prettier](https://prettier.io/).
+The configuration uses two-space indentation, semicolons, and single quotes.
+Run `npm run format` to automatically format all files.

 ## Folder structure